 The Financial Statements have been prepared on the historical cost basis, as modified for the measurement of certain financial instruments at fair value through profit or loss.
 The principal accounting policies adopted are set out below.
 Where presentational guidance set out in the Statement of Recommended Practice "Financial Statements of Investment Trust Companies and Venture Capital Trusts" 2014 ("SORP") is consistent with the requirements of IFRS, the Directors have sought to prepare the Financial Statements on a basis compliant with the recommendations of the SORP.

 Changes in accounting policy and disclosure

+The Financial Statements have been prepared on a going concern basis.
 The accounting policies adopted are consistent with those of the previous financial year.